-If you’ve seen picture of a beautiful curvy road in Wisconsin….it’s more than likely this one!!
+If you’ve seen pictures of a beautiful curvy road in Wisconsin….it’s more than likely this one!!

 Watch the sunrise at Cave Point County Park in Sturgeon Bay, Rowley’s Bay, Bailey’s Harbor, or Ship Canal Pierhead in Sturgeon Bay.
 Then, after a full day, head over to Waterfront Park in Sister Bay, Skyline Road Overlooks in Peninsula State Park, Sunset Park in Fish Creek or Anderson Dock in Ephraim to watch the sunset!

 There are plenty of lighthouses throughout Door County that you can explore as well!
 They are: Pottawatomie Lighthouse in Rock Island State Park, Island Range Lights in between the peninsula and Washington Island, Pilot Island Lighthouse, Chambers Island Lighthouse, Eagle Bluff Lighthouse in Peninsula State Park, Cana Island Lighthouse in Baileys Harbor, Baileys Harbor Range Lights, Old Baileys Harbor Light, Sherwood Point Lighthouse along the west coast near Sturgeon Bay, Sturgeon Bay Canal Station Lighthouse, and the North Pierhead Lighthouse along the west coast near Sturgeon Bay.